dokterdok/Continuity-Activation-Tool/README.md

 Continuity Activation Tool
 ==========================

-This tool makes the necessary changes on macOS 10.10-10.12 to enable Continuity features on compatible hardware.
+This tool makes the necessary changes on macOS 10.10-10.13 to enable Continuity features on compatible hardware.
 Continuity features activated by this tool include Handoff, Instant Hotspot, and New Airdrop.

 ## News
+2017-10-06: **macOS High Sierra** First beta released for macOS High Sierra (10.13)!

 2016-06-13: **macOS Sierra** CAT should work fine on macOS Sierra!

 2014-12-14: **Continuity Activation Tool 2.0 released** : Adds compatibility with Bluetooth 4.0 USB dongles, allowing many Macs from 2008 and later to easily upgrade to Continuity.
 See the chart below to verify available upgrade options.